cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 }
 customElements.define("my-shadow-dom", MyShadowDomWC);
 ```
-The `attachShadow` method can be also called inside `connectedCallback` to set a local `shadow root` variable reference.
-When the call is made in the constructor, the `this.shadowRoot` property is set.
+The `attachShadow` method can be also called inside `connectedCallback` to set a local shadow root variable reference.
+When the call is made in the constructor, the `this.shadowRoot` property is automatically set.

 The `append` method is used to add elements to the shadow root.